|

 According to the concept of selective photothermolysis for removing abnormal blood vessel it's necessary to meet some demands:

-laser wavelength must coincident with the yellow absorption pick of
+laser wavelength must coincident with the yellow absorption peak of

 laser power must be sufficient to provide the effect of selective